APTrust/dart-docs/docs/users/getting_started.md

 Organizations that distribute DART to their members can [Export Settings](settings/index.md) to help users quickly configure DART for their needs.

 After you've defined and tested a successful job, you can convert it to a [Workflow](workflows/index.md) to run other files through the same process.

+APTrust members may also wish to consult the [Deposit Guidelines](https://aptrust.github.io/userguide/depositing/guidelines/) when preparing deposits.